More Mining Is Needed for a Decarbonized WorldBy Paloma Duran | Thu, 05/27/2021 - 10:23

 Copper is considered one of the best heat and electricity conductors and as a result, it is used to generate energy from solar, hydro, thermal and wind technologies.
 Copper can reduce CO2 emissions and improve the efficiency rate of generators.
 In addition, it is one of the best renewable resources as it is 100 percent recyclable, without affecting its performance.

 For solar heating applications, copper’s characteristics of high heat conductivity, resistance to aqueous corrosion, strength and longevity offer many advantages.
-Meanwhile, for wind energy, the metal is mainly used “in the coil windings of the stator and rotor portions of the generator, in the high-voltage power cable conductors, transformer coils and earthing,” states World Bank.
+For wind energy, the metal is mainly used in the coil windings of the stator and rotor portions of the generator, in the high-voltage power cable conductors, transformer coils and earthing.
 Additionally, copper is used in PV solar cells in their wiring, grounding, inverter, transformers and cell tapes.
-According to Goldman Sachs’ Jeffrey R. Currie, copper will be essential in the transition to renewable energy and it has the potential to increase “by up to 900% to 8.7 million tons by 2030, if green technologies are adopted en masse,” as reported by Business Insider.

 According to the Nickel Institute, the metal is helping to produce technologies that mitigate climate change and contribute to sustainable energy.
 Nickel-based alloys and nickel-containing stainless steel are playing a key role in solar thermal plants, which have improved heat transfer and thermal storage technology.
 Nickel also has a range of applications where it significantly reduces the generation of greenhouse gases.
 Examples include EVs, where the metal provides a better cathode material in lithium-ion batteries, and nickel-containing stainless steel that improves corrosion resistance and extends the product’s useful life.